 - Search for FBA > click Create New FBA Inbound Shipment

-The wizard will guide you through the shipment creation workflow on six tabs that each have their own topic:
+The FBA Inbound Shipment Wizard will guide you through the entire shipment creation workflow on six tabs, which each have their own Help article to assist you:

 Deleting an FBA inbound shipment

 Click Inventory > FBA inbound shipments > Manage FBA Shipments > select shipment(s) > Action Menu > Delete Selected.

 You cannot delete shipments with a Shipped status.

 Searching for an FBA inbound shipment

 The Manage FBA Shipments page gives you access to all of your FBA inbound shipments.
 You can use the global search tool as well, but this page lets you search for shipments using default or custom filters and columns.